Skip to main content

 DevExpress.LookAndFeel.UserLookAndFeel.Default.SetSkinStyle(SkinStyle.WXICompact);

-// Apply the WXI skin and its "Sharpness" palette.
+// Apply WXI with the "Sharpness" palette.

 DevExpress.LookAndFeel.UserLookAndFeel.Default.SetSkinStyle(SkinSvgPalette.WXI.Sharpness);